KurtSoncco/phd-research-hub/README.md

 # Kurt Soncco Sinchi's PhD Research Portfolio

 Welcome!
-I am a PhD Candidate in the `Department of Civil and Environmental ENgineering` at the **University of California, Berkeley**, advised by Professor Mohamad Hallal.
+I am a PhD Candidate in the `Department of Civil and Environmental Engineering` at the **University of California, Berkeley**, advised by Professor Mohamad Hallal.

 My research, situated at the intersection of `Geotechnical Engineering` and `Machine Learning`, focuses on `robust surrogated earthquate physical simulators and probabilsitic spatial correlated generation of site analysis`.
 This repository serves as a central portfolio connecting the various research projects I am leading or contributing to during my doctoral studies, as well as collaboration I have been part of!